aegilops/find_motion/README.md

 ## Installing

 You can clone the repo and call `./find_motion.py` directly.
-Use `pip3 install -r requirements.txt` to install dependencies.
+Use `python3 -mpip install -r requirements.txt --user` to install dependencies.

-To install as a module do `pip3 install .` in the repo directory.
+To install as a module do `python3 -mpip install . --user` in the repo directory.
+You can run it with `find_motion` once it is installed.

-If you get errors to do with progressbar, try uninstalling the `progressbar` module (`pip3 uninstall progressbar`) and reinstalling `progressbar2` (`pip3 install progressbar2`).
+If you get errors to do with progressbar, try uninstalling the `progressbar` module (`python3 -mpip uninstall progressbar`) and reinstalling `progressbar2` (`python3 -mpip install progressbar2 --user`).